dougspeed/LDAK/README.md

 chmod a+x ldak6.1
 ./ldak6.1
 ```
+Note that you may first have to allow your computer to execute non-Apple software.
+You can do this by opening "System Settings", then clicking on "Privacy & Security", followed by "Developer Tools", and ticking the box that allows apps downloaded from "Anywhere".

 # 3C - Compile a Linux version of LDAK that utilizes the Intel MKL libraries:

 The pre-compiled Linux version of LDAK uses the Intel MKL libraries, which provide highly-efficient algebraic routines (e.g., for multiplying and decomposing matrices).
 I currently use the libraries within the 2024 version of oneAPI; the latest version of oneAPI can be downloaded free from